betorobson/cordova-remote-update/README.md

 6. [for iOS] Xcode 6.4+
 7. [for Android] An Android Device

- * It is not recommended test is on Android Emulator
+ * It is not recommended test it on Android Emulator.

 ## What do you need to know: